Estate planning specifically tailored for individuals with special needs.

 There are certainly better options than simply giving everything over to a corporation or allowing all funds to be used up before government assistance will help.
 A Medicaid Exemption Trust may be the best option to plan for your special needs child’s future, and it should be considered part of an effective overall estate plan prepared by an attorney experienced in this field.

-If you have any questions or are interested in Medicaid Exemption Trust and other estate planning needs, then please contact our office at (919) 844-7993.
+If you have any questions or are interested in Medicaid Exemption Trust and other Special Needs Estate Planning needs, then please contact our office at (919) 844-7993.